 Alinsky’s credentials looked impressive to many new, earnest “social justice Catholics.”
 Cardinal Stritch gave Alinsky $30,000 a year for three years to study Chicago’s racially troubled neighborhoods.

-In his expose, Father Peters explained that CCHD channeled its funds to organizations engaged in “systemic change.”
+In his expose, Father Peter explained that CCHD channeled its funds to organizations engaged in “systemic change.”
 In its own words, CCHD sought to expose “the root causes of poverty in America through promotion and support of community controlled, self-help organizations and through transformative education.”
 If that sounds familiar to you, recall Obama’s mantra of 2008: “hope and change.”